Zhuolun1996/CS2510Project2/readme.md

 # README

 ## Description
-This project would simulate message transmission in P2PNetwork
+This project would simulate message transmission in Distributed File Storage System

 ## Manual
 ### Arguments: